gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Open [configs/bootcamp/first-hello-example.py](../../gem5/configs/bootcamp/hello-sim-object/first-hello-example.py) in your editor of choice.

 To run a simulation, we will need to interface with gem5's backend. `m5` will allow us to call on the C++ backend to instantiate `SimObjects` in C++ and simulate them.
-To import `m5` into your configuration script add the following to your code.
+To import `m5` into your configuration script, add the following to your code.

 ```python
 import m5
 ```

 Every configuration script in gem5 has to instantiate an object of `Root` class.
-This objects represent the root of the device tree in the computer system that gem5 is simulating.
-To import `Root` into your configuration add the following lines to your script.
+This object represents the root of the device tree in the computer system that gem5 is simulating.
+To import `Root` into your configuration, add the following lines to your script.

 ```python
 from m5.objects.Root import Root